User's X banner image

 Weaknesses:

-• Complex Communication: Some tweets, like 'LIVE: Leaders from NASA and @SpaceX provide updates,' might be too technical for casual followers.
+• Overwhelming Content: With frequent updates like 'LIVE: Leaders from NASA and @SpaceX are sharing the latest updates,' their feed might overwhelm casual followers.

 Illustration image - Your 5 Emojis